-We have established two new security development lanes, which will be used to monitor various security equipment, processes and passenger experiences.
+We have established two new security development lanes, which will be used to monitor On average, passengers spend 98 minutes in the airport before boarding after having completed the security control.

+various security equipment, processes and passenger experiences.
 We expect to able to complete the development work by 2020.
 The plan is to then establish the optimum solution in all security checkpoint lanes.